-The Prince's Countryside Fund was set up to support the people who live and work in the countryside.
-Working together with Land Rover, we will be inviting applications for the Land Rover bursary later this year, where we will be awarding five inspiring individuals or organisations the use of a Land Rover Freelander 2 for a year to support their career in farming or related professions.
+The Prince’s Countryside Fund was set up to support the people who live and work in the countryside.
+Working in partnership with Land Rover the 2016 bursary will be awarding up to five inspiring young people the use of a Land Rover vehicle for a year to support their career in farming or related professions.

 - Does your rural business or organisation require a vehicle for off road use?